Zigzag path connects two Monte Carlo samplers: Hamiltonian counterpart to a piecewise deterministic Markov process: Introduction

 The advantage of having full momentum is visually illustrated in Figure~\ref{fig:zigzag_trajectory_on_ar_target}.
 After comparable amounts of computation, Hamiltonian zigzag has traversed a high-density region while Markovian zigzag is still slowly diffusing away from the initial position.
 This difference in behavior also manifests itself in the overall distance traveled by the dynamics (Figure~\ref{fig:sq_traveled_dist_on_AR_target}).
 Our observation here suggests that, with its ability to make larger transitions under comparable computational efforts, Hamiltonian zigzag constitutes a more effective transition kernel.

-We empirically quantify the superior performance of Hamiltonian zigzag on a range of truncated Gaussians, a special --- yet practically relevant --- class of targets on which we can efficiently simulate both zigzags.
-One of our examples arises from a Bayesian phylogenetic multivariate probit model for studying correlation structure among binary biological traits of \hiv{} viruses \citep{zhang2019phylo_multi_probit}.
+We empirically quantify the superior performance of zigzag \hmc{} over Markovian zigzag on a range of truncated Gaussians, a special yet practically relevant class of targets on which we can efficiently simulate both zigzags.
+One of our examples arises from a Bayesian phylogenetic multivariate probit model for studying correlation structure among binary biological traits of \hiv{} viruses \citep{zhang2021phylo_multi_probit}.
 This is a real-world high-dimensional problem in which the super-linear scaling property of Markovian zigzag established by \cite{bierkens2019zigzag_original} does not hold --- with the number of parameters growing proportional to that of observations, their sub-sampling and control variate techniques cannot be applied here.
-Our results also show that we can combine Hamiltonian zigzag with the no-U-turn algorithm to yield an effective, tuning-free, and preprocessing-free algorithm on truncated Gaussians.
-The truncated Gaussian sampler based on Hamiltonian zigzag is provided as a part of the Bayesian phylogenetic software \textsc{beast} \citep{suchard2018beast}.
+LocalBpsForSubsampling{ The same reasons hamper a use of the sub-sampling approach by \cite{bouchard2018bouncy_particle_sampler} based on the local bouncy particle sampler \citep{bardenet2017mcmc_for_tall_data}. }